Approximate joint measurement of qubit observables through an Arthur-Kelly type model: Results

-\paragraph{Quality:} In figure \ref{figsym} we see that when $a$ and $b$ are close to zero, which corresponds to the fact that the initial momenta $p_1$ , $p_2$ have large spread we have almost no information about the spin state by looking at the momentum.In this case $a'$ and $b'$ are both close to zero and we have trivial marginal effects ($\frac{I}{2} $) which represent guessing the value of the observable with equal probability for + and -.
-With increase in $a$, $a'$ increases and touches .628 at $a=b=0.7$.(see figure \ref{fig-a'}).
+In figure \ref{figsym} we see that when $a$ and $b$ are close to zero, which corresponds to the fact that the initial momenta $p_1$ , $p_2$ have large spread we have almost no information about the spin state by looking at the momentum.In this case $a'$ and $b'$ are both close to zero and we have trivial marginal effects ($\frac{I}{2} $) which represent guessing the value of the corresponding sharp observable with equal probability for + and -.
+With increase in $a$, $a'$ increases and touches the value 0.628 at $a=b=0.7$.(see figure \ref{fig-a'}).
 The graph of $a'$ vrs. $a$ is identical to the one obtained in \cite{kienzler} for the same case.

-\paragraph{Noise:} As mentioned earlier, the initial system state is chosen so that $\Delta \sigma_x \Delta \sigma_y = \frac{1}{2}$ .
-In the post measurement state this product almost reaches 1, showing that there is considerable increase in noise in the system(see fig. \ref{fig-uncersym}).
-The state also becomes mixed with the bloch vector magnitude around 0.5 (see fig. \ref{fig-magsym}).
+The maxima in the curve is a feature of the interaction used and is explained in the next section.